Analysis of 10x genomics scATAC-seq data using sincei#

 multiqc sincei_output/atac/ # results in multiqc_report.html

-Below we use sincei to aggregate signal from single-cells, using the atac_peaks.bed file, which contains regions of local signal enrichment detected using the cellranger-arc workflow.
+Below we aggregate the signal from single-cells, using the atac_peaks.bed file, which contains regions of local signal enrichment detected using the cellranger-arc workflow.

-Since we get seperate peaks file from each replicate, we can run sincei on the union of the peaks detected between them.
+Since we get a seperate peaks file from each replicate, we can run sincei on the union of the peaks detected on each sample.

 do